firefoxos-gamedev/book/appmanager.md

 Nothing replaces testing on a real device.
 On the simulator, you test things by using a mouse and clicking on a computer screen; while on a real device you use your fingers on a touchscreen and by using physical buttons.
 Its a very different user and development experience.

-As an example why this type of testing matters, let me tell you a brief story: Some years ago, Raphael Eckhardt (the designer who created the cover of this book) and I were building a puzzle game not that disimilar to Bejeweled.
+As an example why this type of testing matters, let me tell you a brief story: Some years ago, Raphael Eckhardt (the designer who created the cover of this book) and I were building a puzzle game not that dissimilar to Bejeweled.
 Our game involved dragging and dropping some pieces on a board and was working pretty well on the simulator.

 When we then tested the game on an actual phone we realized our game components were not touch friendly at all.
 When placing a hand over the screen the board would vanish behind the hand.
 Even worst, the pieces the users were supposed to drag were smaller than the user's finger tip, so the user couldn't see what they were doing!
 In summary, our UX sucked very badly.
 That happened because we kept trying things only on the simulator using a mouse that had a tiny cursor.
 When we decided to try with our fatter-than-a-cursor fingers we realized that we need to rework our UI.